 Sholes explains that the power of LoopSketch lies in the simplicity of the design.
 Users record short loops of music that are shared among friends who progressively build a song layer by layer, section by section.
 The software modulates playback so loops stay in sync with each other, empowering users to focus on playing the music, not managing the session.

-The short video below explains the technology in more depth.
+The short video above explains the technology in more depth.